zeocax/claude-code-commands/project/CLAUDE.markdown

+# This file is the central source of truth for the project context.

+---

 # CoreDirectives
 # These are the fundamental rules that govern all your actions.
 You must adhere to them at all times.